ken-soares/love2d-game/README.md

 # Löve2D game project

+Little survival game project, currently at an early stage of development.

+expected features:
+* [ ] building
+* [ ] farming
+* [ ] caves?

-map are store at:
+the map file is stored at:

-- %appdata% on Windows
+* %appdata% on Windows
-- ~/.local/share/love/love2d_game/ on Linux
+* ~/.local/share/love/love2d_game/ on Linux